lucybost/105-Unit3/README.md

 ##### README.md

+### Comparitive Data
-### The following are images containing graphical data about the relationship between the number of poor mental health days and premature death rates in New York from 2014 to 2015
+#### The following are images containing graphical data about the relationship between the number of poor mental health days and premature death rates in New York from 2014 to 2015

 ![tqNxC-poor-mental-health-days-in-ny-from-1-1-2014-1-1-2015](https://user-images.githubusercontent.com/117797099/202959853-6a447366-9966-4089-8327-6c73c26abf83.png)